Neurological Rehabilitation

 Neurological rehabilitation and brain-based treatments are most effective when multiple sensory systems are simultaneously stimulated together.
 This form of multimodal neurological rehabilitation facilitates rewiring of new dendritic connections between neurons and restores functional connections throughout the entire brain.

-The brain is not a static system.
-It changes over time and is subject to manipulation depending on the inputs it receives.
-Every act of the human brain involves a recalibration component.
-In order to recalibrate an instrument, one must have a reliable standard of reference.
-Gravity is a constant activating stimulus that creates the default network essential for creating maps that contain stored location points of a person’s body and environment around them.
-The acceleration force that gravity applies to the vestibular system is the standard input reference which the brain uses to compare all other incoming sensory pathways to.
-The information that the brain receives from visual, auditory, touch, smell, proprioception from joint and muscles, as well as secondary systems are all compared to gravity signals to ensure that pathways going into the CNS are relaying the same information.
-If the auditory system is telling the brain that you are falling forward and to the left, but all other systems say you are falling back and to the right, the brain has to calculate for error and ignore the wrong information coming from the auditory system.
+The information that the brain receives from the senses, joint and muscle proprioception, and secondary systems are all compared to gravity signals.
+This ensures that pathways going into the CNS are relaying the same information.
+Imagine that the auditory system is telling the brain that you are falling forward and to the left, but all other systems say you are falling back and to the right.
+The brain has to calculate for error and ignore the wrong information coming from the auditory system.
 This process is performed by the neural integration center and is highly reliant on gravity.
-The neural integration centers perform calculations of the sensory input signal and relay messages to motor output centers thus controlling what information the brain can act on and what sensory input to ignore.
+The neural integration centers perform calculations of the sensory input signal and relay messages to motor output centers.
+This controls what information the brain can act on and what sensory input to ignore.

-The clinical application of neurological rehabilitation takes these principles into account by recalibrating the vestibular system and eye movement pathways to send accurate sensory and motor signals which are required to perform more complicated tasks such as reading, writing, playing music, sports, as well as feeling mentally and emotionally stable.
-In short, a person’s ability to learn is dependent upon their ability to process vestibular information effectively.
+The clinical application of neurological rehabilitation takes these principles into account by recalibrating the vestibular system and eye movement pathways.
+By doing this, accurate sensory and motor signals are sent to the brain.
+These signals are required to perform more complicated tasks such as reading, writing, playing music, sports, and feeling mentally and emotionally stable.